corrscope/corrscope/docs/index.md

 FDS FM changes the width of waves, but not their height.
 The NES high-pass removes DC and low frequencies, continually offsetting waveforms to move the current input amplitude towards y=0.
 If FDS waves contain anything other than pulse/saw, "which part of the wave crosses y=0" may change with FM and pitch.

 - Experiment with "Trigger Direction", "Slope Width", and "Edge Strength" vs. "Buffer Strength".
+- If you have multiple steep rising/falling edges, it may be impossible to reliably pick the same edge every time.
+See the next section for more ideas.

 ### Yamaha FM and SNES/sampled Waves

-Newer consoles have complex waveforms which evolve over time, presenting challenges for triggering.
+Newer consoles have complex waveforms which evolve over time.
+If a waveform evolves *and* has multiple rising/falling edges, corrscope and other oscilloscope programs will frequently struggle.

 - Experiment with "Trigger Direction", "Slope Width", and "Edge Strength" vs. "Buffer Strength".

-Increasing "Edge Strength" relative to "Buffer Strength" tracks new notes better, but causes corrscope to snap around more often in existing notes.
-Decreasing it tracks sustained evolving notes better, but causes corrscope to pick poor starting points on new notes.
+Increasing "Edge Strength" and decreasing "Buffer Strength" tracks new notes better, but causes corrscope to jump around more within notes.
+Decreasing "Edge Strength" tracks sustained evolving notes better, but causes corrscope to pick poor starting points on new notes.

 - Reduce "Edge Strength" to track sustained notes better, then increase "Reset Below Match" to 0.5-1.0 to reset the buffer upon new notes (when the waveform doesn't match the buffer well).
   - Tuning "Reset Below Match" is difficult; set it too low and corrscope won't reset the buffer on new notes, set it too high and it will reset mid-note.
   - Try boosting "Buffer Responsiveness" to 1.0 or so; this may allow increasing "Reset Below Match" further without resetting during sustained notes.
-- To better track evolving notes without jumping to new positions, you can enable Post Triggering and experiment with the radius.
+- To better track evolving notes without jumping between positions, you can enable Post Triggering and experiment with the radius.

+## Technical Explanation

+### High-level Overview

+On each frame, corrscope's trigger scans across input data near the currently playing point in the audio.
+For each point, corrscope computes `Edge Strength` * "total waveform to the right" (maximized at each rising edge) + `Buffer Strength` * "similarity with buffer" (measuring alignment with previous frame).
+Then we keep points lying at a local maximum.
+If `Buffer Strength` is set to 0, this locate all rising edges.

+For each local maximum of the buffer/edge locator, we score the correlation by summing  `Edge Strength` * "slope around the point" + `Buffer Strength` * "similarity with buffer" (measuring alignment with previous frame).
+Then we use the edge/correlation peak with the highest slope/correlation score.

-## Options
+### Options

-*TODO rewrite this; it's no longer accurate ever since `separate-peak-and-score`*

 All tabs are located in the left pane.